DavideViolante/weird-to-normal-chars/README.md

 # Weird to normal chars converter
 This project detects weird characters in a string and convert them with normal chars.
 This project was born to convert biographies in social medias that are sometimes written using weird special characters and fonts, 🄻🄸🄺🄴 ⓣⓗⓘⓢ 🅾🅽🅴.

+I mostly used https://instafonts.io to find the weird chars.

 ### Install
 `npm i weird-to-normal-chars`